pharringtonp19/pharringtonp19/README.md

 ### Hi there 👋

-I am a PhD student in Economics looking to land a deep learning (Jax!) focused job.
+I am a PhD student in Economics looking to land an applied ML job.

 📫 : pharringtonp19@gmail.com